PCI Certified vs. PCI Compliant: What's the difference, and why does it matter?

 The Payment Card Industry Data Security Standard (PCI DSS) is maintained by the Payment Card Industry Security Standards Council (PCI SSC), a global forum that brings together payment industry stakeholders to develop and drive adoption of data security standards and resources for safe payments worldwide.

 In short, PCI certification verifies that an organization contains the technical requirements which protect and secure payment card data during processing, handling, storage, and transmission.
-According to PCI SSC, following PCI security standards is just good business, as they help ensure healthy and trustworthy payment card transactions for the hundreds of millions of people worldwide that use their cards every day.
+Following PCI security standards is just good business, as they help ensure healthy and trustworthy payment card transactions for the hundreds of millions of people worldwide that use their cards every day.

 Being PCI Certified provides multiple benefits to both the organization that is certified, as well as their partners and customers:

-Above all else, PCI compliance provides peace of mind.
-In fact, the main reason why PCI DSS was created was to reduce the risk of data breaches from occurring.
-According to Semafone, requiring merchants to take measures such as using firewalls and encryption, and prohibiting the storage of cardholder information, not only makes it harder for hackers to break into, but also reduces the amount of sensitive data they can steal.
+Provides Peace of Mind: The main reason why PCI DSS was created was to reduce the risk of data breaches from occurring.
+Requiring merchants to take measures such as using firewalls and encryption, and prohibiting the storage of cardholder information, not only makes it harder for hackers to break in, but also reduces the amount of sensitive data they can steal.

 What is the difference between being PCI Certified and PCI Compliant?